-Let’s break down what this means for advertisers and why ignoring Walmart during this retail moment might cost you more than you think.
+Let’s break down what this means for advertisers and why ignoring Walmart and Target during this retail moment might cost you more than you think.

-Walmart Deal Days has evolved into more than just an Amazon counterpunch.
-This year’s event includes major savings on top seasonal picks like electronics, home, toys, travel, and back-to-school essentials, with a clear focus on digital-first shopping behavior.
-Many of these deals go live on Walmart.com, via the app, and in store, with early access for Walmart+ members.
+Walmart Deal Days and Target Circle Week have evolved into more than just an Amazon counterpunch.
+Both events include major savings on top seasonal picks like electronics, home, toys, travel, and back-to-school essentials, with a clear focus on digital-first shopping behavior.
+For Walmart, many of these deals go live on Walmart.com, via the app, and in store, with early access for Walmart+ members.
+Target is similar, making their deals available to all shoppers online and in-store with a (free to join) Target Circle membership, and providing early access to the paid version of the subscription, Target Circle 360.

 Even Without Deals, There’s Strategy

-Most Code3 clients focus their summer promotional energy on Amazon, and that’s a solid play.
-But even if your brand isn’t running discounts on Walmart, that doesn’t mean sitting out altogether.
+Most brands focus their summer promotional energy on Amazon, and that’s a solid play.
+But even if your brand isn’t running discounts on Walmart or Target, that doesn’t mean sitting out altogether.

 Here’s how we think about it: